 RETRO TOURING MOTORCYCLES 2020 ONWARDS

-If you appreciate motorbikes with a retro flavour, yet wish to see a semblance of touring functionality within its form – your options until recently were quite limited.
+If you appreciate your motorbikes with a retro flavour, yet wish to see a semblance of touring functionality within its form – your options until recently were quite limited.
 Not so, in 2020.

 Use the links below, to jump to information for each motorcycle.